-Retailing is one of the most important industries in every country as it employing major share of workforce.
-It is one of the fastest growing segments of the economy.
+Retailing is one of the most important industries in every country as it employing major share of workforce. segments of the economy.
 It provides largest business opportunities.
-Retailing is not only an important segment of the economic structure but very much a part of our lives.
-Today retailing is largest contributing sector to country's GDP in India 10%, in China 8%, and in Brazil 6%.
-Modern retailing is capable of generating employment opportunities for 2.5 million people by 2010.
+Retailing is not only an important segment of the economic structure but very much a part of our lives. in India10%,in China 8%,and in Brazil 6%.
 Retailing includes various activities of shopping, purchasing through internet (e-retailing), dealing in financial services, eating at restaurant, visiting to cinema, beauty parlor etc. It means retail marketing includes complexity.
-Retailing is the sale of goods and services to the ultimate consumer for personal, family and household use.
+Retailing is the sale the ultimate consumer for personal, family and household use.

 In the era of 21st century retail marketing becomes modern as e-retailing and e-marketing.
-The eretailing is the concept of selling of retail goods using electronic media, in particular internet.
-The emarketing refers to the application of marketing principles and techniques via electronic media.
+The e-retailing is the concept of selling of retail goods using electronic media, in particular internet.
+The e-marketing refers to the application of marketing principles and techniques via electronic media.